hagopjay/gcloud.map/Maths.mapz.md

    - The evolution from quantum mechanics to quantum field theory
    - The role of computational models and information theory in modern physics

 The diagram is color-coded by historical period to help visualize the development of these fields over time, from ancient thinkers through to contemporary mathematicians and physicists.
+Where to next Doc?!